Animations: Inspect and modify CSS animation effects

 The sections of the Animations panel.

 1. Controls.
-From here, you can block Clear all captured animation groups, pause Pause or play_arrow Resume animations, or change the speed of the selected animation group.
+From here, you can Clear all captured animation groups, Pause or Resume animations, or change the speed of the selected animation group.

 4. Details.
 Inspect and modify the selected animation group.

-To capture an animation, trigger it while the Animations tab is open.
-If an animation is triggered on page load, reload it.
+To capture an animation, trigger it while the Animations panel is open.

 Inspect animations